 ‘Rejuvenate’ can seem like a vague, broad word, so in this context what we mean is that the cells are forced into better performance after being stimulated by the device, which passes without effect through most tissue, targeting the cells we want.
 In this case, it’s all of it, since pelvic tissue, when accessed via the vagina, is all related and connected.
 Having it all rejuvenated is ideal, so we want to get as deep as we can.

-The treatments cause the cells inside your vagina and pelvis to regenerate themselves, producing more collagen and elastin, improving function of the entire cell.
+The stress urinary incontinence laser treatment causes the cells inside your vagina and urinary tract to regenerate themselves, producing more collagen and elastin, improving function of the entire cell.
 This cellular rejuvenation is non-invasive (in the sense that it doesn’t ever break the skin to work its magic, though it does need to be performed from inside your vagina with a special handpiece).

 With new collagen formation, the old stretched or lax collagen is replaced with fresh collagen, and the looseness that you may be feeling is replaced with greater tone and improved function.
 With this tightness often comes improved sensation from the whole area, including the clitoris and labia, which are dense with sensory nerves and are a critical part of the female sexual response.